tyomaiva/first-rust-course/src/hello_embedded_world.md

 ## First code example
 Get template that is tailored to our board from [GitHub](https://github.com/tyomaiva/first-rust-course/blob/master/microbit_template).
 For more details, look at the [original template](https://github.com/rust-embedded/cortex-m-quickstart).

-Attach the Micro:bit using USB, go to the root of the template project, and run it:
+Attach the Micro:bit using USB, go to the root of the template project, and run the following:
 ```shell
 cargo embed --target thumbv7em-none-eabihf --bin hello
 ```